Matthew Hollrah, Ph.D.

 Swansea@UCO Doctoral Project Supervision

 John Granger, J.K.
-Rowling, Formalism, and Literary Alchemy
+Rowling's Literary Alchemy

 The views expressed by UCO faculty and staff on their personal websites and social media pages do not necessarily reflect the positions of the University of Central Oklahoma.
 UCO faculty and staff are advised to follow the university’s social media guidelines and are expected to conduct themselves in accordance with policies outlined in UCO’s Employee Handbook and/or Faculty Handbook.